-The two impaired reaches were assessed as being impaired due to excessive turbidity by monitoring conducted by the MPCA for the monitoring stations listed in Table 2.
-These stations were monitored in 2001-2002.
-They are priority reaches in the Red River basin for addressing turbidity.
+The impaired reach of the Rabbit River was assessed as impaired due to excessive turbidity by water quality monitoring conducted by the MPCA for the monitoring stations listed in Table 2.
+These stations were monitored from 1985-1987.
+The Rabbit River has been identified as a priority in the Red River basin because of concerns regarding the excessive turbidity.
+Intensive Watershed Monitoring (IWS) in the Bois de Sioux watershed by the MPCA is scheduled for 2011.

-Essentially, listings for impairment can occur when greater than ten percent of samples collected within the previous ten-year period exceed the 25 nephelometric turbidity units (NTUs) standard.
+Essentially, listings for impairment can occur when greater than 10 percent of samples collected within a 10-year period exceed the 25 nephelometric turbidity units (NTUs) standard.
 Impairment assessment procedures for turbidity are provided in The Guidance Manual for Assessing the Quality of Minnesota Surface Waters for Determination of Impairment (MPCA, 2007).

 A summary of the information used to include the stream reach on the List of Impaired Waters is provided in Table 2.
-The entire listing dataset is included in Appendix A.
+The data is listed in the appendix.
+The water quality data used for listing the impairment and a map identifying monitoring station locations can be found in Appendix A.